christopheGaon/react-ads-state-machine/README.md

 open dist/index.html

 # Deploy
-For deploying the project , i use browserify in gulp file I use minification files of react and react dom to optimize the bundle
+For deploying the project , i use browserify in gulp file.

+I use minification files of react and react dom to optimize the bundle

 the gulp file have tow task
-gulp compress : should compile the bundle in production env. gulp : should watch the src dir and compile the bundle in dev env.
+- gulp compress : should compile the bundle in production env.
+- gulp : should watch the src dir and compile the bundle in dev env.

 open dist/index.html